mdwohl/bus-mall/README.md

 # With acknowledgement to the help from my partners, Riva and Matt.
 Paul and Krys also joined us.
+Thank you also to Skyler for helping me tremendously when I was (frequently) lost.